ClubObsidian/hydra/README.md

 _Currently in development_

-A set of libraries used for event-driven programming.
+An application server built for event-driven programming.
-Implements an application server thats loads plugin, has an event-bus and allows for easy changing of internal components.
+The application server loads plugin in jar form, and has an event-bus and allows for easy changing of internal components.